CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/teams.md

 # Teams

 {% hint style="info" %}
-RBAC is only officially supported on Kubecost Enterprise plans.
+RBAC is only officially supported on nOps Enterprise plans.
 {% endhint %}

-Teams allows basic RBAC functionality using Kubecost's UI.
+Teams allows basic RBAC functionality using nOps's UI.

 ## Prerequisites

-Before using the Teams page, make sure you have configured [SAML](/install-and-configure/advanced-configuration/user-management-saml/README.md) with a provider of your choice.
-Kubecost provides tutorials for configuring SAML RBAC with [Okta](/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md) and [Microsoft Entra](/install-and-configure/advanced-configuration/user-management-saml/microsoft-entra-id-saml-integration-for-kubecost.md).
+Before using the Teams page, make sure you have configured [SAML](/install-and-configure/advanced-configuration/user-management-saml/README.md) with a provider of your choice. nOps provides tutorials for configuring SAML RBAC with [Okta](/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md) and [Microsoft Entra](/install-and-configure/advanced-configuration/user-management-saml/microsoft-entra-id-saml-integration-for-nOps.md).

 {% hint style="warning" %}
 Teams is currently *not* compatible with [OIDC](/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md).
 {% endhint %}

 Users must also have the persistent volumes Helm flag enabled.
-This is enabled in Kubecost by default, and no action is needed unless you have previously disabled it.
+This is enabled in nOps by default, and no action is needed unless you have previously disabled it.
 PV is enabled via:

 ```yaml
 persistentVolume: